 Despite these clear changes, local worries are often quite different.
 Whether there are enough jobs for example.
 Many villages in the North, such as Havøysund, see people moving away to places where work is easier to find.
 Combatting this trend is, of course, the highest priority for northern municipalities.
 Climate change is a vast, and often elusive, problem that cannot be solved at a local level.

 In that respect it is understandable that the gas industry was welcomed with open arms in Hammerfest.
 The productivity on the island of Melkøya ensured jobs and population growth, and the city clearly prospered.
 It is a pity, however, that roughly 2% of Norway's total CO2 emissions come from this tiny island.
 And that's when the export of all that gas is excluded.
 The regained prosperity comes at a high price.

 In Northern Norway, life is closely linked to nature.
 Not just fishing and reindeer; Hundreds of thousands of tourists from all over the world travel up there to enjoy the beautiful landscapes.
 If the rapidly changing climate in the Arctic region disturbs the natural balance, people will notice this directly in their income, and it will cost jobs.

 Oil and gas are not a sustainable solution for the economy in the North, nor the rest of the country.
 There are already more proven oil and gas reserves in the world than we can safely burn.
 We have to get rid of these fossil fuels within 20 years.
 The beautiful Norwegian nature, however, can also ensure a stable income for future generations – provided we do not ruin that nature in the meanwhile.

-This text first appeared in Klassekampen on 27 Jul 2018
+This text originally appeared in Klassekampen on 27 July 2018